Man who is in early recovery from addiction is experiencing the pink cloud

 At Sanctuary Treatment Center, we are committed to providing the personalized services that reflect each patient’s unique needs, goals, and preferences.
 This includes recognizing that there are many valid pathways to successful, long-term recovery.

-To learn more about SMART Recovery and other recovery support methods at Sanctuary Treatment Center, or to schedule a free assessment, please visit our Contact page or call us today.
+To learn more about SMART Recovery and other support methods at Sanctuary Treatment Center, or to schedule a free assessment, please visit our Contact page or call us today.

 We Take Insurance!